John-Akech/Summative-Assignment---Model-Training-and-Evaluation/README.md

 ## Summary

 The best performance was achieved in **Instance 5**, which used the **Adam optimizer with both L1 and L2 regularization, early stopping, and a learning rate of 0.0001**.
-This configuration achieved the highest accuracy (0.9809) and the best F1-score (0.9713), indicating a well-balanced model.
+This configuration yielded the highest accuracy (0.9809) and the best F1-score (0.9713), demonstrating a well-balanced model.

 ## ML Algorithm vs. Neural Network

-The performance of the optimized Neural Network was also compared to traditional Machine Learning models:
+The optimized Neural Network was compared with traditional ML models:

 | Model                   | Accuracy     | F1 Score     | Precision     | Recall      | ROC AUC      |
 |-------------------------|--------------|--------------|---------------|-------------|--------------|